World → Asia → Nepal → Annapurna Circuit

 - 15-18 days are recommended, 3 weeks would allow a number of rest / illness / side-trip / delay days

 - ACAP permit, TIMS card required

 - many hire a guide, porter(s) and/or pack animal(s) but it’s fairly easy to do independently

 - guided trekkers stay in lodges, or sprawling tent encampments

-- independent hikers buy food as they go and stay in comfortable “lodges”
+- independent hikers buy food as they go and stay in simple lodges

 - Annapurna is not inexpensive, but it’s more expensive than in the past.
 Many hikers run out of cash.
 Budget at least $30 / day / person and carry more for emergencies.

-- be clear — you might have to QUIT if by bad luck or rushed ascent you suffer altitude sickness (Acute Mountain Sickness or AMS).
+- be clear — you might have to QUIT if you suffer altitude sickness (Acute Mountain Sickness or AMS).

-- if risk of altitude sickness deters you, do the Jomsom Trek instead
+- if risk of altitude sickness deters you, trek Annapurna, but avoid crossing the high pass

 Why We Like This Hike